Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Kinosaki Onsen

-If you really want to take a very good onsen, Kinosaki Onsen makes your dream come true.
+If you really want to enjoy an onsen, Kinosaki Onsen will make your dreams come true.
 This pleasant town, built along a willow-lined river, is one of the top onsen destinations in Japan.
-There are 7 different onsens you can enjoy and each onsen has a long history and its own hot spring quality.
+There are 7 different onsen you can enjoy, and each of them has a long history and their own qualities.
+It is fun to explore the town and enjoy these onsen in the evening, especially after a long day of exploring.
+You can go there about 2 and a half hours from Kyoto Station by JR train.

 Japan Wonder Travel Tours in Kyoto